Lumidevs/socialmediaapp/README.md

 http://localhost:8080/api/users/login

-after login in,s ia Json web token is generated and added to the response header which can be used for subsequent calls into the servicee.
-The user can make a post
+after login in, a Json web token is generated and added to the response header which can be used for subsequent calls into the servicee.
+The user can make a post(A POST request)
 {
     "user":{
         "id": 5